 Nitrogen is considered a “drier” gas compared to compressed air; the lack of water vapor creates more stable pressure within the tire and corrosion (aka “oxidation”) is less likely to build up on your wheel finish or your TPMS sensors.

-Regular "compressed" air is actually made up of 78% nitrogen.
+As it is, regular compressed air is made up of 78% nitrogen.
 To achieve the benefits of nitrogen, the concentration has to be at or higher than 93%.
 To reach this level of concentration, tires often have to be purged multiple times.
 If your nitrogen-filled tires are low on pressure and nitrogen is unavailable, it’s perfectly safe to fill them with regular air.
 However, to continually maintain these benefits, the tire will later have to be purged and refilled with nitrogen.

 How do I know if my tires have nitrogen in them now?

-The most common way to determine if your tires have compressed air or nitrogen is by the color of your tires valve cap.
+The most common way to determine if your tires have compressed air or nitrogen is by the color of your tires’ valve caps.

-- Regular air typically has the more traditional black or chrome colored valve cap.
+- A typical air-filled tire will have the more traditional black or chrome valve cap.

-Rather than spending extra money to have your tires serviced with nitrogen, we recommend using regular air and checking your tire air pressure once a month.
-Checking your air pressure regularly will eliminate the worry of under-inflation, which is one of the primary benefits attributed to nitrogen-inflated tires.
+Rather than spending the extra money to have your tires serviced with nitrogen, we recommend using regular air and checking your tires’ pressure once a month.
+This will eliminate the worry of underinflation, which is one of the primary benefits attributed to nitrogen-inflated tires.